myriadrf/ScratchRadio/README.md

 The main GNU Radio package from the Raspbian Stretch distribution is installed as one of the required dependencies.
-However, an up to date version of the GR-OsmoSDR package needs to be compiled against the latest SoapySDR release, together with the out of tree GNU Radio module from this repository which contains the dedicated Scratch Radio components:
+However, an up to date version of the gr-limesdr module needs to be compiled from source - together with the out of tree GNU Radio module from this repository which contains the dedicated Scratch Radio components:

   > make GnuRadio